Doctors called 17 hospitals looking for an ICU bed. He died waiting for a transfer

 Fans of Athens Pizza in Brimfield, Mass., learned the restaurant's beloved owner was sick via Facebook.

-"The pizza will be closed for the rest of the week," reads the post from November 30, 2021.
+"The [pizzeria] will be closed for the rest of the week," reads the post from Nov.
+30, 2021.
 "Unfortunately we have been exposed to Covid."

-Get well wishes poured in, but Athens Pizza will not reopen.
-Tony Tsantinis, 68, died at Harrington Hospital on December 10th.
+Get-well wishes poured in, but Athens Pizza will not reopen.
+Tony Tsantinis, 68, died at Harrington Hospital on Dec.
+10.

 His daughter, Rona Tsantinis-Roy, is haunted by many moments from her father's brief battle with COVID.
 Here's one.
 As a doctor delivered the news that Tsantinis was dead, he "literally looked me in the eyes and said this didn't have to happen," Tsantinis-Roy recounted.